Famous Italian consultant and expert in Super Sangiovese

 - A famous Brunello consultant – Maurizio had a hand in many of the region's most famous wines like La Ragnaie (100 point wine), Mastrojanni, Badia a Coltibuono, Bastianich, Mastrojanni, Grattamacco and a long list of other delicious wines that are even more expensive than they are difficult to pronounce.

-- And on top of knowing how to make landmark luxury wines, he knows how to create remarkable everyday sippers like Integolo (the top-rated value wine in Wine Spectator's Top 100 list)
+- And on top of knowing how to make landmark luxury wines, he creates remarkable everyday sippers like Integolo (the top-rated value wine in Wine Spectator's Top 100 list)

-- Now that Maurizio is Angel-funded, you can taste amazing Sangiovese at every price range and it will always taste like a hundred bucks!
+- Maurizio is proof that there's Sangiovese at every price range.
+And when you're funded by indie wine drinkers directly, it can always taste like a hundred bucks!

 I was born in Milan in 1948 and I got a degree in ScienzeAgrarie at the Università di Milano in 1972.
 Since 1973 I have been living in Tuscany, initially working at the Consorzio del Chianti Classico Gallo Nero for 7 years as a technical inspector for the wine and olive oil producers of the consortium.
 As of 1980, I have been general manager of two premier wine and extra-virgin olive oil producers in Chianti and today I am working as a consultant for some of the most important producers in Tuscany, Friuli, California, New Zealand and Chile.